Moseley Railway Trust: Railway Museum

 The piled foundations for the new museum building – the Narrow Gauge Railway Centre – were laid during 2011, but are awaiting funding to move the project forward.
-The building is 120 ft long and 39 ft wide (36.5m long x 12m wide) is modelled on an LNWR good shed, with the prototype inspiration coming from the former goods shed building to the south of Stafford Station on the east side of the railway.
+The building is 120 ft long and 39 ft wide (36.5m long x 12m wide) is modelled on an LNWR good shed, with the prototype inspiration coming from the former goods shed building to the south of Stafford railway station on the east side of the railway.
 Eventually, the building will form the carriage shed when the railway is closed, and house a display to interpret narrow gauge railways and their purposes through photographic displays and restored vehicles within the collection.
 When completed, the building will also include a toilet facility to help cope with visitor numbers on event days.

 Railway extension

 MRT's intention is to build the railway in several stages.
 The first stage, from Silverdale Station to Apedale Road, was completed during 2010 and opened to passenger services on 21 August 2010.
 The station platform at Apedale Road was completed the following year.

 The second stage of construction will be from Apedale Road through to a site adjacent to the former Burley Colliery site, and will be known as Burley Shales Station.
 This will involve a level crossing across Apedale Road, followed by construction of the new line in its own fenced right of way for approximately 600 yards, giving a total line length of about 1100 yards.
 It is expected that once the legal processes are complete, the line construction will take around 18 months.

 The third stage of the line's extension will be from Burley Shales site to a site adjacent to the Miry Pools area, located in the former Miry Quarry, and will add another 600 yards or railway, bringing the total line distance to just over 1 mile.